emilyruby/manifestoo/conservative.md

 * Introduce mental health first aid training for teachers in every primary and secondary school by the end of parliament and ensure every school has a single point of contact with mental health services.
+* Build up the investment funds of our universities across the UK.

 ## Environment and Animal Cruelty